 The principal raw materials used by the Company consist of common industrial organic and inorganic chemicals.
 Most of these materials are available in ample supply from numerous sources.
-The Company has five major raw material vendors that accounted for approximately 67% and 77% of the raw material purchases by the Company in 2013 and 2012, respectively.
+The Company has five major raw material vendors that collectively accounted for approximately 84% and 67% of the raw material purchases by the Company in 2014 and 2013, respectively.